 “The ability to quickly and accurately test large numbers of field samples daily can have a remarkable impact on fast-tracking projects through discovery and beyond,” said Brittliffe. “from vectoring into a mineralized system using pathfinder elements to zeroing in on a mineralized structure within a broad zone of anomalism, the near instant feedback from one of these units is highly powerful for the crew in the field.”

 How much money can a junior save with a handheld XRF analyzer?
 Baensch says “it’s not uncommon” for a company to save millions of dollars on a single campaign after investing less than $100,000 in two XRF guns.
-“We have had clients that are drilling up to 40,000 meters of RC drilling in a year and analyzing all of it in the field with two portable XRF devices.
+“We have had clients that are drilling up to 40,000 meters of RC drilling in a year and analyzing all of it in the field with two portable XRF analyzers.
 From this, they may only choose to send say 10,000 meters to the lab.”

 XRF technology has advanced at a sharp rate since its birth in the alloy and scrap metal testing industry two decades ago.
 And today’s technology is expected to undergo further advancement as manufacturers of the handheld devices work to improve their products in order to differentiate themselves in what’s becoming a competitive global market.

 Robust markets for precious metals are expected to further drive gold and silver exploration, with Mexico still the undeniable favorite destination for gold juniors and majors alike.
-With the coming advancements in XRF technology, companies with the right tools in the right jurisdictions are on track for quicker discoveries, more effective drill programs and higher production rates.
+With the coming advancements in XRF analyzers, companies with the right tools in the right jurisdictions are on track for quicker discoveries, more effective drill programs and higher production rates.